mpschumann/mpschumann.github.io/_pages/research.md

   }
 </style>

-My research interests can be distinguished along two themes: …
+I am a comparative political scientist who works primarily with quantitative methods.
+My research is roughly organized around two themes:
+1. Digital authoritarianism, situated within the broader field of authoritarian politics.
+My ongoing dissertation investigates the legal repression of digital rights in Africa.
+2. The dynamics of violent and nonviolent intrastate conflict, within the broader context of conflict studies.

 ## Digital Authoritarianism

-My dissertation examines…

 ### Articles